Chin-x1919/pico-mac-quick-start/README.md

 # Quick Flash
-you can download demo uf2 form [here](https://picomac.bluescsi.com/) if you're lazy(like me) Just drag & drop it onto your Pico’s USB drive after holding the BOOTSEL button while plugging in.
+you can download demo uf2 form [here](https://picomac.bluescsi.com/) if you're lazy(like me) Just drag & drop it onto your Pico’s USB drive after holding the BOOTSEL button while plugging in but if you want build it youself go read original repo [here]([https://picomac.bluescsi.com/](https://github.com/evansm7/pico-mac))

 # **Important Notes**
 Do not connect USB and external PSU at the same time